antonemking/attachment-runner/README.md

 ## Setup

-Configure the folder strucutre like the below (do not create the excel files) and the application will move files and generate log files automatically.
+Configure the folder structure like the below (do not create the excel files) and the application will move files and generate log files automatically.

 ![runner](https://github.com/Enotgnik/attachment-runner/blob/master/screenshots/file-struc.png)